arncv/TextScribe/README.md

 *   **Swift Conversion**: Quickly turn your Markdown files into HTML.
 *   **Intuitive CLI**: A user-friendly command-line interface with comprehensive argument parsing.
-*   **Rich Markdown Support**: Handles a wide range of Markdown syntax including headings, paragraphs, lists, emphasis, links, images, and code blocks.
+*   **Rich Markdown Support**: Handles a wide range of Markdown syntax including headings, paragraphs, lists, emphasis, links, images (with Base64 embedding), and code blocks.
 *   **Customization Options**: Enable specific Markdown features like tables and strikethrough.
-*   **Flexible Output**: Directly save the generated HTML to your desired location or copy it directly to the clipboard.
+*   **Flexible Output**: Directly save the generated HTML to your desired location, copy it directly to the clipboard, or preview it in your default web browser.
 *   **Theming**: Choose from multiple themes to style your HTML output.

 🚀 Installation
 ---------------

 1.  **Setup Rust Environment**: If Rust and Cargo aren't set up on your machine, get them from [Rust's official website](https://www.rust-lang.org/).

 2.  **Clone the Repository**:
-3.

     ```console
     git clone https://github.com/arncv/MDtoHTM.git
     ```

-4.  **Enter the Project Directory**:
+3.  **Enter the Project Directory**:

     ```console
     cd markdown-to-html-converter
     ```

-5.  **Compile the Project**:
+4.  **Compile the Project**:

     ```console
     cargo build --release